simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 Entrance to the Wood of Shaws
 <img src="/career-breaking/assets/images/IMG_20230418_105345968_HDR.jpeg" class="img-responsive">

 And so ended the journey from South to North.
-My life on the road came to an abrupt ending as dismounted my bike and prepared for the first major chapter of this year.
+My life on the road came to an abrupt ending as I dismounted my bike and prepared for the first major chapter of this year.
 There waiting for us at the back door was Rosie, wearing a big smile.

 <br />
 Map of the stops